tobigiwa/screenMonitor/README.md

     <img src="./images/weekly-app.png" alt="Weekly Report">
 </details>

 As for me, this page, the 'Sceentime', is completed.
-I said as for me, meaning any new idea is welcome to add or teardown.
+I said as for me, so other new ideas are welcomed, to add or teardown.
 The other features as noticed from the menu bar includes;

 [implementation details is discussed below]().

 > **Tasks**

-The third option on the left menu, is meant to consist of a 'Reminder' and 'Daily App Limit', Both of this feauture are availabe for the first developer release (functional but the UI is very shitty).
+The third option on the left menu, is meant to consist of a 'Reminder' and 'Daily App Limit'.
+Both of this feauture would be availabe in the first developer release (functional but the UI is very shitty).
 Sounds cool but not central to the scope of the project.

-The **Reminder system** is just something that sends a desktop notification, with or without sound, as created for a task by the user, with a two pre-notification, also with an option to either launch an app on _StartTime_.
+The **Reminder system** is just something that sends a desktop notification, with or without sound, as created for a task by the user, with two pre-notification, also with an option to launch an the app on _StartTime_.
 Everything here is up for debate but I believe these are sane defaults.

 [implementation details is discussed below]()

-The **Daily App Limit** is also a notification that just tells you when your usage for a particular application is reached for a day, also with the option to exist the app on limit reached.
+The **Daily App Limit** is also a notification that tells you when your usage for a particular application is reached for a day, also with the option to exist the app on limit reached.

 [implementation details is discussed below]().